reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

   auto: 0065-java
 ---

+In this article we'll look at how to integrate Spring Boot application with Apache Kafka and start sending and consuimg records from our application.
+We'll be going through each section with code examples.

 ## Why Kafka?

 Traditional messaging queues like ActiveMQ, RabbitMQ can handle high throughput usually used for long-running or background jobs and communicating between services.
 Kafka is a stream-processing platform built by LinkedIn and currently developed by Apache Software Foundation.
 Kafka mainly aims to solve low-latency ingestion of large amounts of event data.